Relentless demand drives expansion of Hydro66 data centre

 Hydro66 CEO Anne Graf says the company is rapt with the demand for further expansion.

-“This time last year we announced our intention to build out our greenfield colocation data centre to 11 MW.
+“This time last year we announced our intention to build out our greenfield colocation data center to 11 MW.
 At the time, this represented a trebling in size of our purpose-built facility in Boden, Northern Sweden,” says Graf.

-“We are delighted to state that we have completed this expansion on time, on budget and with new customers fully occupying the space.”
+“We are delighted to state that we have completed this expansion on time, on budget and with new customers fully occupying the space.

-The data centre is located on a 41 MW site next to a 120 MW substation in Boden, Sweden.
+The data center is located on a 41 MW site next to a 120 MW substation in Boden, Sweden.
 Hydro66 currently has 11.2 MW deployed at 100 percent utilisation.
 The expansion will take place in two stage with 4 MW coming live in September and a further 4 MW early in Q4.
 This represents the completion of Phase 1 of the build out of the site, with planning for Phase 2 at an advanced stage.

 Hydro66 chief commercial officer Paul Morrison says they have built a diversified customer base by developing extreme power density at hyperscale.

-“We are very happy to see new and existing clients growing rapidly to completely sell out our 11 MW data centre.
-This new capacity of 8 MW will add confidence that Hydro66 can accommodate our client’s growth plans,” says Morrison.
+“We are very happy to see new and existing clients growing rapidly to completely sell out our 11 MW data center.
+This new capacity of 8 MW will add confidence that Hydro66 can accommodate our client's growth plans,” says Morrison.